 When Petrirena’s mother arrived in the U.S., she brought with her a small statue of her patron saint, Barbara.
 The artist includes a cast of that statue’s face in his work to speak to issues of family, heritage and culture.
 The recurrence of the house form in his work references concepts of home, safety and a sense of belonging.
 Petrirena’s poetic use of interior and exterior spaces in his vessels and forms speaks to his bifurcated sense of identity.
 Working intuitively from his subconscious and drawing from personal experience, Petrirena engages his art to both express his place in the world, and to understand it.

 Mario Petrirena is a multi-media artist based in Atlanta, Georgia.
 His studio practice includes collage, ceramics, assemblage and installation.
 He attended the Rochester Institute of Technology School for American Craftsmen and the University of Florida.
-His work is held in many private and public collections, including the High Museum of Art, Atlanta, GA; the Nova Southeastern University Art Museum, Fort Lauderdale, FL; The Cintas Foundation, New York City, NY; the Carter Presidentail Center, Plains, GA; the Museum of Contemporary Art, Atlanta, GA; and the Ogden Museum of Southern Art.
+His work is held in many private and public collections, including the High Museum of Art, Atlanta, GA; the Nova Southeastern University Art Museum, Fort Lauderdale, FL; The Cintas Foundation, New York City, NY; the Carter Presidential Center, Atlanta, GA; the Museum of Contemporary Art of Georgia, Atlanta, GA; and the Ogden Museum of Southern Art.